Coronavirus COVID-19 Statement:

 For details of all of the budget airlines that fly go Britain go to www.thebigproject.co.uk/budget/index.htm

 We do it simply because we want to give something back not only to our customers but to the competition scene in the UK.
 We want to create a competition that will attract not only the best climbers in the UK but also the best from Europe and further abroad.
-Percy and Graeme have been involved in the competition scene for many years and are both disappointed that some aspects of the scene seemed to be dying in the UK.
-Our aim is to try and reverse this, along the way have a competition that is fun, enthralling and entertaining.
+Percy and Graeme have been involved in the competition scene for many years and are keen to continue supporting this with a competition that is fun, enthralling and entertaining.

 The CWIF IS a competition with a difference, you can climb alongside some of the best climbers in the world while enjoying testing yourself at what ever level you climb.
 The semis and final should hopefully get you psyched & motivated enough that you'll send your projects next time and more importantly, enjoy your climbing that little bit more.